 Machine learning is best for rule-based, objective tasks.
 While machine learning models can’t be used for the same creative tasks as generative AI, they can increase efficiency and deliver valuable insights to the contact center.
 Use cases where machine learning shines include identifying specific call events or categories based on the words and phrases a customer or agent uses, completing objective fields in a QA scorecard, and predicting how customers would have rated their interactions.

 Many contact center solutions now use both generative AI and machine learning models to perform different tasks and improve the overall experience for users.
 For example, Creovai uses machine learning for predictive scoring, applying categories to conversations, and QA automation.
-On our near-term roadmap, we’re exploring the use of generative AI for call summaries, adding chapters within transcripts, and agent auto-evaluations.
+We use generative AI for automatic call summarization, breaking transcripts into easily-skimmable chapters, and answering questions that require contextual understanding of interactions.

 AI to improve the agent and customer experience